 Check us out!

-- Allow your kids to explore the library.
+- Let your kids explore the library.

 - Meet your youth librarian.
-We want to help you!

 - Follow your child’s reading interests.

 - There is a book for every reader.

 Nothing teaches children better than seeing you use and enjoy the library.

-If the library doesn’t own it, we may be able to find something similar, borrow from another library or purchase it.
+If the library doesn’t own it, we may be able to find something similar, borrow it from another library, or purchase it.